 Have you ever gone to a rural home and been greeted by a growling bundle of fur and teeth?
 Our dog was completely gentle around family members and any sort of baby (including baby chicks), but made sure any newcomer was aware that we were under his very capable protection.

-If you have reason to use a walking stick, these can be used as a defensive weapon to ward off an attack.
+If you have reason to use a walking stick, these can be used as a self defense weapon to ward off an attack.

 If defensive weapons are not legal in your country, or if you choose not to carry one, then consider carrying a whistle, keys with a panic button, or a cell phone with one-button emergency dial.
 Of course these are only useful in areas where you know you can depend on a quick response from the police.